 You can find listings for OE style chokes and conversion kits by make and model in the catalog here.

 The integral choke is mounted on the carburetor itself. either off the side of the bowl or throttle body.
-The illustration below shows the choke mounted on the top of the carburetor.
+These are also called “automatic chokes” The illustration below shows the choke mounted on the top of the carburetor.
 The thermostat is heated by a heat tube that runs down to the exhaust manifold.
 The heat tubes heats up the thermostat and moves the choke valve to the open position.
 A vacuum passage in the carburetor feeds up to the choke housing and helps pull in the heat from the heat tube.
 Some of these chokes will also have a hot water jacket running through, or on the thermostat to facilitate heating.

 With this type of choke, the choke is not opened by the thermostat.
 For the most part when warm, the choke opens from the weight of the linkage hooked to it.
 Along with that, the vacuum from inside the carburetor pulls it open.